agmsb/gcb-private-pools/README.md

 ILB=10.4.0.5
 ```

-Now that we have our private resources set up, we can now configure Cloud Build Private Pools.
+Now that we have our private resources set up, we can now configure Cloud Build private pools.

-## Configure your VPC for Cloud Build Private Pools
+## Configure your VPC for Cloud Build private pools

-Cloud Build Private Pools run workers using the Service Networking API.
+Cloud Build private pools run workers using the Service Networking API.
 This enables you to offer your managed services on internal IP addresses.
 This is achieved by peering the Google-managed VPC running Cloud Build Private Pool workers with your own VPC.

->Note: Cloud Build Private Pools only need to be configured via this method when builds need to access resources over a private network.
+>Note: Cloud Build private pools only need to be configured via this method when builds need to access resources over a private network.
 If you are only looking to use Cloud Build for isolating builds to regions or for getting access to greater optionality of machine types, you do not need to do this.

 We will ensure that the Service Networking API is enabled.